Teus Mansion

 President Manuel A. Roxas

-During the Pacific War, he was forced to serve under the Japanese-sponsored government.
-After defeating Osmena in the 1946 elections, Roxas became the last Commonwealth President and on July 4, 1946, was elected President of the Third Republic.
+In 1934, Manuel A. Roxas played a key role as a member of the Constitutional Convention, which drafted the 1935 Constitution.
+During the Pacific War, circumstances required him to serve under the Japanese-sponsored government.
+Following his victory over President Osmeña in the 1946 elections, Roxas became the last President of the Commonwealth and, on 4 July 1946, was inaugurated as the first President of the Third Republic of the Philippines.

 President Elpidio R. Quirino